Control 3.9: Microsoft Sentinel Integration

 Objective

 Integrate AI agent monitoring with Microsoft Sentinel SIEM/XDR capabilities for enterprise-grade security visibility, automated threat detection, and centralized incident response.
-This control enables proactive security monitoring of agent behavior patterns and rapid response to anomalies.
+This control supports proactive security monitoring of agent behavior patterns and rapid response to anomalies through connector-based ingestion, KQL analytics, workbooks, and Logic Apps playbooks.

 Why This Matters for FSI

-- SOX 404: IT controls must include security monitoring
+- SOX 404: IT general controls for financial-reporting systems must include security monitoring with documented evidence of alert-to-resolution cycles.

 Control Description